aweymo/cs_land/index.md

   media_alignment: Left
   headline: "<strong>How to Use this Guide</strong>"
   slug: ht1
-  content: This work is centered around the historical network visualization of the
+  content: · This exhibit is centered around the <a href="https://aweymo.github.io/hnv_2/#"
+    title="Historic Network Visualization">Historic Network Visualization</a> of the
-    materials which contains historic newspapers, periodicals, archival collections and oral histories relating to 14 community groups from 1880-1930.
-The visualization allows the user to form connections based on community groups, industry or geolocation and hopefully act as a springboard to future research.
-Each element within the visualization contains links to the digital object, which can be analyzed in greater detail or listened to in full, in the case of the oral history recordings.
+    materials, containing newspapers, periodicals, archival collections and oral histories relating to 14 community groups from 1880-1930.
+The visualization allows the user to form connections based on community groups, industry or geolocation, and read a portion or complete transcript of the material within a single browser window.
+    Each element within the visualization contains links to the digital object, which can be analyzed in greater detail or listened to in full, in the case of the oral history recordings.<br><br>· Using the <a href="https://aweymo.github.io/CS.2/"
+    title="CollectionBuilder Object Repository">CollectionBuilder Object Repository</a>,
+    researchers can explore the individual items utilized in this research, <a href="https://aweymo.github.io/CS.2/subjects.html" title="subject">browse by subject.</a> locate each element <a href="https://aweymo.github.io/CS.2/map.html" title="Map">geographically</a>, access <a href="https://aweymo.github.io/CS.2/findings.html"
+    title="Findings">interactive text mining visualizations</a> and <a href="https://aweymo.github.io/CS.2/data.html"
+    title="Data">easily download data</a> to pursue their own research. <br><br>·
+    Using <a href="https://aweymo.github.io/CS_OH.3/" title="OH">CollectionBuilder's
+    OH(as)Data Oral History Repository</a>, researchers can listen to recordings,
+    <a href="https://aweymo.github.io/CS_OH.3/transcripts.html" title="Transcripts">engage
+    with text</a> and even <a href="https://aweymo.github.io/CS_OH.3/subjects.html"
+    title="Subject">organize recordings visually</a> by subject matter.
   media:
     image: "/uploads/2022/05/01/ill030_b.png"
     alt_text: "Tacoma Tidende\t1897-10-30\tFront page of Tacoma  Tidende, \"The Bidding